eric-haibin-lin/mxnet/docs/how_to/add_sparse_op_in_backend.md

   return out_attrs->at(0) != -1;
 }
 ```
+Here are a few things to cover about the above function:
+...

+### Forward Function

 Again, MXNet provides the following convenience function for mutual
 type inference of element-wise operators.
 Users can use that